dodgerogers/nucleus-core-ruby/README.md

 ## Overview

 I once saw this diagram which showed how business logic "should" be separated from the framework.
-It seemed a simple enough concept but in practice was difficult to execute.\
+It seemed a simple enough concept but difficult to execute.\

 ![Separating business logic from the framework](doc/images/readme.png)

 Nucleus-Core is a framework to translate this in code.
-It prescribes that the framework handles requests and rendering responses, and business logic is everything else in-between.
+Prescribing that the framework handles requests and rendering responses, and business logic is everything else in-between.

 ## Components